Showing posts from October, 2017

 - Other Apps

-I am sure, my readers, that you, most likely, are puzzled with the very intriguing title of this blog.
+I am sure, my readers, that you, most likely, are puzzled by the very intriguing title of this blog.
 What do we mean by “sweat and drench workout of the body”, you may ask?
 I have explained in numerous publications that the Vocal Science™ method is a very unique and holistic approach to voice mechanics and the human being as a whole.
 The physiology and anatomy of one’s physical makeup, in this instance, is literally treated as a person’s “instrument” (in a manner of speaking).
-Any musical instrument (before the player attempts to extract the maximum capacity of it) has to be tuned and has to be intact, to say the least.
-Unfortunately, majority of our clients do not come to our institution with "very sound" physical bodies; I.e., some of them are not at all fit and practically unable to “walk and chew the gum at the same time”, figuratively speaking.
-To restore someone's voice and put it back to balance, takes an enormous effort from me (the voi
+Any musical instrument (before the player attempts to extract its maximum capacity) has to be tuned and has to be, so to speak, intact, to say the least.
+Unfortunately, the majority of our clients do not come to our organization with "very sound" physical bodies; I.e., some of them are not at all fit and practically unable to “walk and chew the gum at the same time”, figuratively speaking.
+To restore someone's voice and put it back to balance, takes an enormous effort from

 We offer a unique and alternative treatment for spasmodic dysphonia, as well as non-surgical solutions for various voice disorders.